A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: summary and discussion

 \section{summary and discussion}

 In this work, we studied structure formation in the cold dark matter and fuzzy dark matter models and their possible distinction through a Euclid-like weak lensing survey.
 We extended Eulerian perturbation theory to account for genuine quantum mechanical effects on the de Broglie scale of the dark matter particle.
 For sufficiently light elementary particles, such as axions and axion-like particles, this scale can be set to be relevant for cosmological structures on the scale of galaxies and below, typically for masses in the range of $10^{-23\ldots -21}$~eV.
 As a consequence of the Madelung transform of the Sch{\"o}dinger equation, the fluid mechanical equations acquire a quantum-pressure term, counteracting structure formation on scales smaller than the de Broglie scale.
 We draw the following conclusions: \begin{enumerate} \item{Evolving the density and velocity fields using Eulerian perturbation theory including a quantum pressure term with suitable Gaussian initial conditions leads us to perturbative expressions for the bi- and trispectra, as well as nonlinear corrections to the spectra themselves.
 We can consistently compute corrections to the spectra and the bispectra at loop-level using FDM perturbation theory and CDM perturbation theory with FDM IC for comparison.
-Limitations in the numerical evaluation of the resulting integrals via adaptive integration schemes restrict us to tree-level evaluation of the trispectra.
-In all computations, nonlinear structure formation does not make up for the lack of initial power on small scales.
-Yet, in both CDM and FDM, loop-level perturbation theory leads to increased spectral amplitudes on scales larger than the de Broglie scale.}
+Limitations in the numerical evaluation of the resulting integrals via adaptive integration schemes restrict us to tree-level evaluation of the trispectra. \highlighttext{In all computations, nonlinear structure formation as predicted by PT does not make up for the lack of initial power on small scales whereas the $N$-body prediction restores small-scale power on mildly nonlinear scales almost completely.
+In both CDM and FDM, non-linear effects leads to increased spectral amplitudes on scales larger than the de Broglie scale.}}